fbpx

 Day 11 - Cusco

 Enjoy a free day in Cusco – the heart and soul of Peru.
 You may like to visit one of the city’s many museums and archaeological sites with a boleto turistico (tourism ticket).
-This includes the Contemporary Art Museum, Regional History Museum, Qosqo Native Art Museum and the Inca ruins of Saqsaywaman, Q'enqo, Pica Pakara, Pisac and Ollantaytambo.
+This includes the Contemporary Art Museum, Regional History Museum, Qosqo Native Art Museum and the Inca ruins of Saqsaywaman, Q'enqo, Puka Pukara, Pisac and Ollantaytambo.
 The most easily accessible among these sites is Coricancha, which was once the Incan empire's richest temple until the Spanish built a Dominican church on top of it.
 Just speak to your trip leader to organise this pass.

 Day 12 - Inca Trail